Who are parent carers?

 It’s important to ensure your needs in relation to employment, training, education, leisure, maintaining relationships, social/ family life are discussed with you and taken into account when planning any package of care for your child, so please draw this to the attention of your social worker.
 If you are entitled to social care support, any package of care provided by the local authority should include a break if you have indicated this is something you need.

-More on Surrey County Council’s website about Assessments as a parent carer.
+More on the Council’s SEND Surrey local offer website about Assessments as a parent carer.

 Your child may be eligible for support from social services.
 Because they can only help those most in need, they first carry out an initial assessment.
 If this shows you are eligible, they will refer you and your family for a further assessment to find out what your needs are and if they can help.